Ohio Insurance Claim Glossary

 A claim that remains unresolved or unpaid longer than expected.
 Delays can occur because of missing documents, inspections, coverage review, estimate disputes, or carrier handling issues.

-Carrier estimate
+Contractor estimate

 Start Your Claim Process Now & Get Inspection Priority Today!